Book Title: Nutrition Through the Life Cycle

 Based on this paradigm students will study how human physiology and metabolism change throughout life and how eating should adjust to it.
 Students will understand how malnutrition in all life stages profoundly impact quantity and quality of life.

-This will allow students to understand professional recommendations and health policy for major life stages, but also will allow you to make better, individualized recommendations as future health professionals.
+This knowledge will allow students to understand professional recommendations and health policy for major life stages, but also will allow students to make better, individualized recommendations as future health professionals.